E9uaL/AutomatedTicketPurchasing/README.md

 This project is for educational use only.
 It is not intended for production use or commercial applications.

-> **Note**: Using this script to automate ticket purchasing on 12306.cn may violate their terms of service and could result in account suspension.
+> **Note**: Using this script to automate ticket purchasing on train.cn may violate their terms of service and could result in account suspension.